HonzaPhan/My_apps/Full_app/README.md

-# Weather app
+# App with routing
+This project centers around implementing routing and gaining experience with React, TypeScript, and APIs.

 This project was created with [Create React App](https://github.com/facebookincubator/create-react-app).

 How to run the app locally: